How To Handle Social Rejection

-- "He didn't invite me to the party because he didn't have my phone number" vs. "He didn't invite me to the party because he thinks I'm totally boring, which I am."
+- "He didn't invite me to the party because he didn't have my contact information" vs. "He didn't invite me to the party because he thinks I'm totally boring, which I am."

 - "That conversation didn't go well because he was obviously distracted by the paper he has due tomorrow." vs. "That conversation didn't go well because people think I'm lame and I never can think of anything to say."

-- "He didn't return my call because of a mix up.
-He thought I knew he was out of town this week." vs. "He didn't return my call because he hates me and is just making excuses.
+- "He didn't return my text because of a mix up.
+He thought I knew he was out of town this week." vs. "He didn't return my text because he hates me and is just making excuses."

 Put the rejection in perspective

 Sometimes it can also help to take a step back and think about how important the rejection really was in the grand scheme of things.
-Right in the aftermath of being rejected someone's thoughts may be a bit overblown and they'll think things like, "That was my only chance to make friends.
-Now that they've turned me down I'll be alone all year" or, "They seemed like they'd be the perfect friend for me.
+Right in the aftermath of being rejected your thoughts may be a bit overblown and you'll think things like, "That was my only chance to make friends.
+Now that they've turned me down I'll be alone for years" or, "They seemed like they'd be the perfect friend for me.
 My social life will never be the same without them."
-If they think more realistically and put things in perspective they may realize the classmate who didn't want to be friends with them was just one prospect of dozens, or that they actually didn't have that much in common with the co-worker who turned down their invitation.
-The rejections were hardly 'make or break' for their social lives.
+If you can think more realistically and put things in perspective you may realize the classmate who didn't want to be friends with you was just one prospect of dozens, or that you actually didn't have that much in common with the co-worker who turned down your invitation.
+The rejections were hardly make or break.
 Don't go too far and totally trash the people who rejected you.
-Just think about the impact of their rejection in more balanced terms.
+Just try to think about the impact of their rejection in more balanced terms.